 Do you have a favorite celebrity that you can't get enough of?
 Tell me all about it in the comments below.

-I'd like to give a shout out to The Joan Crawford Exchange on Facebook as well as The Concluding Chapter of Crawford; the folks there are amazing and a wealth of knowledge on all things JC!
+I'd like to give a shout out to all of the awesome members of The Joan Crawford Exchange on Facebook as well as The Concluding Chapter of Crawford; they are truly a wealth of knowledge on all things JC!